mah-luke/.config-files/rpi/installation.md

 tar xf linux-rpi-<version>.pkg.tar.xz --directory=<tmp-dir>
 cp -rf <tmp-dir>/boot/* /mnt/root/boot/
 ```
-Patching is finished, remove the SD card:
+Patching is finished, remove the SD card after:

 ```shell
 sync && umount -R /mnt/root
 ```
+Then follow the steps of the guide to get basic arch running.

+Follow the steps listed in (system setup)[./system_setup.md] to continue the configuration of the rpi.